RPA server GUI upgrade or repair

 kryonaws_full_chain.pfx

 or PKCS#12), CERT, KEY, and PEM files, are supported.
-Make sure you have the necessary files for your environment and ensure that each server in a multi-server installation has a certificate installed prior to the upgrade process. - Log in to Keycloak using the
+Make sure you have the necessary files for your environment and ensure that each server in a multi-server installation has a certificate installed before you start the process. - Log in to Keycloak using the

 authadmin